transmission-remote-gui/transgui/trunk/readme.txt

 Build the program by yourself.
 - Make sure you have working Lazarus and Free Pascal compiler installed.
   * Free Pascal Compiler 2.4 and Lazarus 0.9.28.2 is used to develop Transmission Remote GUI.
 You may use different versions of FPC and Lazarus at your own risk.
-- Download sources archive and extract it to some folder or perform svn checkout.
+- Download the sources archive and extract it to some folder or perform svn checkout.
-- Run Lazarus IDE, open transgui project and build it.

-Or to build from command line:
- * Open terminal/command line prompt and cd to the sources folder;
+- Open terminal/command line prompt and cd to the sources folder;
- * Execute lazbuild transgui.lpi command to build the application.
+- Execute "make" command to build the application;
+- Execute "make zipdist" command to create a release .zip archive in the "Release" sub-folder.

-More info here:
+More information about building here: http://code.google.com/p/transmisson-remote-gui/wiki/Building
-http://code.google.com/p/transmisson-remote-gui/wiki/Building